-Glucose content in each tablet of different brands is less than 1g/mL except for Flavette Vitamin C. Flavette Vitamin C contains 22mg/L of glucose content although this produc is labeled sugar free.
+The glucose content in each tablet of different brands is less than 1g/mL except for Flavette Vitamin C. Flavette Vitamin C contains 22mg/L of glucose content although this produc is labeled sugar free.
 Many manufactures use glucose, fructose or dextrose to sweeten a tablet for commercial purpose even though the tablet labeled 'no sugar'.
-For hydroxymethylfurfural (HMF) test, 5-(Hydroxymethyl) furfural (5-hydroxymethyl-2-furancarbaldehyde, HMF) reacts with a barbituric derivative and an aminophenazone derivative to form a red-violet compound that is determined reflectrometrically.
+For hydroxymethylfurfural (HMF) test, 5-(Hydroxymethyl)furfural (5-hydroxymethyl-2furancarbaldehyde, HMF) reacts with a barbituric derivative and an aminophenazone derivative to form a red-violet compound that is determined reflectrometrically.
 HMF test was done to test the amount of undesirable product such as 5-HMF in vitamin C tablet.
 From the results, all the product samples contain about 1.3 to 1.5 mg/L of HMF.
-Based on the Commission Regulation, the average usage of HMF is 2.0mg/L and the maximum usage is 10.0mg/L for non-alcoholic products (Berger, 2007).
+Based on the Commission Regulation, the average usage of HMF is 2.0mg/L and the maximum usage is 10.0mg/L for non-alcoholic products.
 HMF is a crystalline product with a pleasant odor.
-HMF is formed in foods by thermal treatment during storage (Nollet, 2004).
-High amount of HMF can cause vitamin C loss, hence affecting the quality of the product (Damasceno et al, 2008) [22].
+HMF is formed in foods by thermal treatment during storage.
+High amount of HMF can cause vitamin C loss, hence affecting the quality of the product.
+Evaluation and optimization of non enzymatic browning of "cajuina" during thermal treatment.
+Brazilian Journal of Chemical Engineering.

-Determination of Vitamin C by using Titration Method

-Standardization of Sodium Hydroxide (NaOH) solution using potassium acid phthalate solution (KHP)
+Determination of Vitamin C by Using Titration Method Standardization of Sodium Hydroxide (NaOH) Solution Using Potassium Acid Phthalate Solution (KHP)